 Use this comparison to find the cheapest loan that offers the amount you want to borrow.
 You can then apply online, by phone or by post.

 You may be charged a fee and pay more interest because you will owe money for longer.
 Here is what to do if you cannot pay back your loan.
+It could also impact your credit rating, making it harder and more expensive for you to borrow money in the future.

-Yes, you have a 14 day cooling off period to cancel your loan.
+Yes, you have a 14-day cooling off period to cancel your loan.
 But you must pay back any money borrowed during that time, within 30 days of cancelling.